 EPS Insulation was found at the ground floor of the building of all elevations.
-The insulation was installed over the original masonry external wall system, as shown in Figure 26, with a rendered stone finish.
-Small areas of this render were damaged prior to the inspection which BB7 removed for further inspection.
+The insulation was installed over the original masonry external wall system, as shown in Error!
+Reference source not found., with a rendered stone finish.
+Small areas of this render were damaged prior to the inspection which allowed inspection of the system.
 EPS has a Euroclass E rating meaning that it is a highly combustible material.

-Figure 24.
+Figure 23.
 Location 3 structural beam